canopas/web-devops-roadmap/README.md

   - Configure the script to run ESlint as part of the CI/CD pipeline.
   - Ensure that the linting process runs on each commit.

-### Practical 2 - Linting PHP code and add pre-commit hook
+### Practical 2 - Linting PHP code and adding  pre-commit hook

-**Expected -** Configure GitLab workflow for Linting and Formatting, that should be passed without errors.
+**Expected -** Configure GitLab workflow for Linting and Formatting, which should be passed without errors.

 - Set up a PHP e-commerce project and learn PHP linters.